Port Augusta West

 Port Augusta West has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Port Augusta West's population is estimated at around 4,333 as of Feb 2026.
-This reflects an increase of 287 people (7.1%) since the 2021 Census, which reported a population of 4,046 people.
-The change is inferred from the resident population of 4,305 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5.9 persons per square kilometer.
-Port Augusta West's growth of 7.1% since the 2021 census exceeded the SA3 area (4.7%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 70.0% of overall population gains during recent periods.
+The population of Port Augusta West was estimated at 4,252 as of May 2026, reflecting an increase of 206 people since the 2021 Census.
+This growth represents a 5.1% increase from the previous population count of 4,046 people.
+The change is inferred from AreaSearch's estimation of the resident population at 4,247 following examination of ABS data released in June 2025 and validation of six new addresses since the Census date.
+This results in a population density ratio of 5.8 persons per square kilometer.
+Port Augusta West's growth rate exceeded that of both its SA3 area (3.9%) and SA4 region, making it a growth leader.
+Overseas migration contributed approximately 70% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, lower quartile growth of regional areas across the nation is anticipated, with the suburb expected to grow by 27 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.8% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods.
+Future population growth projections anticipate lower quartile growth for regional areas nationally, with Port Augusta West expected to grow by 11 persons to reach a total of 4,263 by 2041, reflecting a gain of 0.1% over the 16-year period.

 Frequently Asked Questions - Population